kgruiz/to-zsh/README.md

-  to --rm,  -r <keyword>             Remove existing shortcut to --list, -l                      List all shortcuts to --print-path, -p <keyword>      Print stored path only to --help, -h                      Show this help
+  to --rm,  -r <keyword>             Remove existing shortcut to --list, -l                      List all shortcuts to --print-path, -p <keyword>      Print stored path only to --code, -c <keyword>            Open in VSCode after navigation to --help, -h                      Show this help

 Options: